maryammouzarani2024/PwnzzAI/README.md

 At Pwnzza Shop, every slice comes with a side of **AI security lessons**.
 This educational web app serves up the **OWASP Top 10 LLM Vulnerabilities** in a fun, hands-on environment.

-Just as the wrong ingredient can ruin a pizza, the wrong prompt or poor design can expose AI systems to serious risks—like data leaks, model theft, or unauthorized access.
+Just as the wrong ingredient can ruin a pizza, the wrong prompt or poor design can expose AI systems to serious risks, like data leaks, model theft, or unauthorized access.

 Here, you'll explore **practical examples** of how vulnerabilities are created, exploited, and mitigated.
 You need to login as alice/alice or bob/bob for some pages.
 Grab a slice, dig in, and discover how delicious learning about AI security can be.